 Testing & Treatment

-The anti-VD campaign tried to promote a clearer and more positive understanding of control measures among the public in pamphlets, posters and films that detailed each step in the program.
+The anti-VD campaign tried to promote a clearer and more positive understanding of control measures among the public via pamphlets, posters, and films that detailed each step in the program.
 Materials addressing testing focused on how easily blood tests (Wassermann) and darkfield exams were interpreted by physicians.
-Materials explained how a one could identify a sample with syphilis after the Wassermann test was performed on a sample—a cloudy or milky solution showed the presence of spirochetes, a clear solution meant the patient was syphilis free (top right).
+They also explained how a one could identify a sample with syphilis after the Wassermann test was performed on a sample—a cloudy or milky solution showed the presence of spirochetes, a clear solution meant the patient was syphilis free (top right).

-While the principle of control via adequate treatment was not new, the length of time and regularity required to complete treatment had made achieving this difficult in practice, and studies had shown that most people who tested positive for syphilis were in the later stages of the disease when lengthier and less standardized treatment was necessary.
+While the principle of control via adequate treatment was not new, the length of time and regularity required to complete treatment had made achieving this difficult in practice.
+Additionally, studies had shown that most people who tested positive for syphilis were in the later stages of the disease when lengthier and less standardized treatment was necessary.
 Therefore, hammering home the early and adequate message was important to improving the effectiveness of the public health program.